San Francisco: A Visitor's Survival Guide

 You can call it Baghdad by the Bay, or The City of Seven Hills, The City That Knows How--but whatever you do, never, ever call it "Frisco."
 You'd be inviting getting decked by many natives for that egregious faux pas.

-At right is a list of the famous "Seven Hills" of San Francisco.
+Below is a list of the famous "Seven Hills" of San Francisco.
 Originally, the "City of Seven Hills" referred to Rome, Italy.
 However, there are many cities around the world that claim to be built on the same number of hills.

 Visitors may be confounded by the way the streets of San Francisco seem to climb straight up the sides of these hills, making for some risky driving conditions.
 The reason for this is strange, indeed, and is something I did not know until my California History class in college.